KlickyMao/emqx-enterprise-docs-en/cli.rst

 vm
 ------

-Query the load, cpu, memory, processes and IO iformation of the Erlang VM.
+Query the load, cpu, memory, processes and IO information of the Erlang VM.

 +-------------+-----------------------------------+
 | vm all      | Query all                         |